How to Find a Stronghold in Minecraft

 Although loot-rich and filled with rare building blocks, this structure’s importance focuses on a single area, the end portal room.

 The end portal room is the most important place for players that want to delve into the late-game status.
 This room contains the outlines for the end portal, capable of taking you to the most challenging dimension in the game.

-Just to have an idea, the Minecraft world statistically has more surface area than the planet Earth.
+Just to give you some reference, a Minecraft world statistically has more surface area than the planet Earth.
 Yet, there’ll be about 128 strongholds on the entire map.

 Although seemingly impossible to find, the game eases up on the player by providing a sort of “compass,” showing the direction to the closest stronghold, known as an eye of ender.

 - 1 Blaze Powder

 - 1 Ender Pearl

 On a crafting table, place the items above in the following setting:

 You can acquire blaze powder by placing blaze rods on a crafting table.
 Blaze rods are items that blazes drop when killed.
 You can find blazes, which are aggressive mobs, in the Nether dimension.

 The ender pearl is a lootable item that you can get by slaying an enderman or trading gold with a piglin.